-GENOAK is a neighborhood-to-neighborhood emergency radio communications network for Oakland, California,
+GENOAK is a community emergency 2-way radio communications network for Oakland, California,

-and surrounding areas, utilizing General Mobile Radio Service (GMRS) equipment
+and adjacent East Bay cities, utilizing the General Mobile Radio Service (GMRS)

 Emergency Radio Communications

-In the event of a large-scale emergency such as a major wildfire or earthquake, individuals and neighborhood groups in and around Oakland may need to depend on information and assistance from other nearby neighborhoods.
-However, cellular, Internet and landline phone communications may be overloaded or disrupted.
-2-way radio service though, such as the General Mobile Radio Service (GMRS), can enable effective communications between neighborhood groups when other means are unavailable.
+In the event of a large-scale emergency — for example a major earthquake, wildfire or flood/tsunami — individuals, CERT Teams and community groups in and around Oakland may require information and assistance from others nearby.
+In the event that cellular, Internet and/or landline phone communications are overloaded or disrupted, 2-way radio service such as GMRS (General Mobile Radio Service) can provide an alternate and effective means for voice communications.

-When a disaster does occur, a GMRS radio network can allow neighborhood groups to connect with each other to report on threats and incidents, provide status updates, share resources, mobilize volunteers and coordinate needed assistance, among other tasks.
-Individuals and neighborhood groups will also be able to communicate for some time period during power outages (Public Safety Power Shutoffs).
+During and after a disaster a GMRS 2-way radio network can enable Oakland and adjacent East Bay communities and CERT Teams to connect with each other to report on threats and incidents, request help, provide status updates, share resources and coordinate volunteers for needed assistance.
+Critical messages can be passed to Oakland’s Emergency Operations Center (EOC) via Amateur radio relays.
+2-way radio communications will also operate during extended power outages (Public Safety Power Shutoffs).

-GENOAK (GMRS Emergency Network – Oakland) is the GMRS radio network service created by the Oakland Firesafe Council’s Oakland Community Preparedness & Response (OCP&R) program.
-An Oakland-based GMRS repeater is being provided to OCP&R by the Northern California GMRS Users Group (NCGUG).
+GENOAK (GMRS Emergency Network – Oakland) is the GMRS 2-way radio network service created by the Oakland Firesafe Council.
+Use of an Oakland-based GMRS repeater is provided by the Northern California GMRS Users Group (NCGUG).

 GMRS Emergency Network Repeater

 A General Mobile Radio Service (GMRS) repeater provides the ability for GMRS “repeater-capable” 2-way radios to communicate over greater distances and around obstacles such as terrain, infrastructure and foliage that may block point-to-point signals (as depicted above).
-An Oakland-based GMRS repeater has been configured for the GENOAK emergency neighborhood-to-neighborhood radio communications network.
-This GMRS repeater is located above the Caldecott Tunnel in the Oakland Hills and can provide coverage throughout Oakland and adjoining cities north and south.
+GENOAK uses an Oakland-based GMRS repeater for area-wide emergency 2-way radio communications.
+This GMRS repeater is located above the Caldecott Tunnel in the Oakland Hills and can provide coverage throughout Oakland and adjacent cities in the East Bay.

 Be Prepared to Respond!

 Natural disasters are not unknown in Oakland.
-The devastating 1991 Oakland Firestorm killed 25 people and destroyed over 3,000 homes, and the 1989 Loma Prieta earthquake caused extensive damage including the collapse of the Cypress structure and tragic loss of 42 lives.
+The devastating 1991 Oakland Firestorm sadly resulted in 25 deaths and destroyed over 3,000 homes, and the 1989 Loma Prieta earthquake caused extensive damage including the collapse of the Cypress structure and the tragic loss of 42 lives.

-Oakland’s extensive Wildland-Urban Interface (WUI) as well as the Hayward Fault, an interconnected 120-mile-long major quake zone under the City, present wildfire and earthquake disaster threats.
-In light of this, the Oakland Firesafe Council has launched the Oakland Community Preparedness & Response (OCP&R) program to provide awareness, education, materials and support to help increase the overall community preparedness level and to improve disaster response capabilities for all of Oakland.
-The GENOAK network is one service of the OCP&R program to help local residents better respond to and recover from an emergency.
+Oakland’s extensive Wildland-Urban Interface (WUI), its Hayward Fault’s interconnected 120-mile-long major quake zone under the City, and Bay waterfront location present serious wildfire, earthquake and flood/tsunami disaster threats.
+In light of this, the Oakland Firesafe Council created comprehensive preparedness programs to provide awareness, education, materials and support to help increase community preparedness levels and to improve disaster response capabilities for all of Oakland.
+The GENOAK network is one such program of the Firesafe Council to help local residents better communicate during and after an emergency.

-The OCP&R program provides information, Guides and videos on how you can prepare yourself, your family and your community for a disaster, such as a wildfire or earthquake.
-The information provided by OCP&R is intended to cover the most important actions that you can take now to help protect your property and your lives.
+Oakland Firesafe Council’s preparedness programs provide information, Guides, workshops and support to help you prepare yourself, your family and your community for a disaster.
+The information provided by the Firesafe Council is intended to cover the most important actions that you can take now to help protect your property and your lives.